 Last night I finally saw the 2007 Transformers movie.
-It was OK, in a Michael Bay sort of way, but it was very clear that it was made for a very specific audience: young white nerdy men who wish they could bone models after watching them sexily fight robots so sweat cascades down their luscious tanned bodies.
+It was OK, in a Michael Bay sort of way, but it clearly was made for a very specific audience: young white nerdy men who wish they could bone models after watching them sexily fight robots so sweat cascades down their luscious tanned bodies.
 All right, fine.
 If you must, Michael Bay.
-I’d prefer if you objectified some hot men every once in a while, but I also understand that you think that would make you gay, and you don’t want that, Michael Bay.
+I’d prefer if you objectified some hot men every once in a while, but I understand that you think that would make you gay, and you don’t want that, Michael Bay.
 I understand.

 But then I see this quote from Megan Fox, the actress/model playing main hottie of the film:

 “Both of the female characters in the movie were very strong characters.
 Rachel [Taylor]’s character is very intelligent.
 I thought that they were representing women very well.”